fmay/cc-html-intro-2-more-html-css/annotations.md

 The menu now has a fixed size.
 This is done in the CSS (take a look at the <nav> selector) and in our case we've set the width to 400 pixels.

 ##Sizing the Content and Sidebar containers
 We really want our Content and Sidebar containers to live side by side.
-Although they don't yet appear correctly (which we'll correct in the next section) we want
+Although they don't yet appear correctly (which we'll correct in the next section) we want:

 - the Content to occupy 60% of the width
 - the Sidebar to occupy 40% of the width